hyperledger/toc/governing-documents/security.md

 with invited participants added to the discussion.

 **Alternative:** Projects **MAY** document on their security policy that they use other forums for private discussion forums for approved maintainers and security team participants to discuss vulnerabilities.
-Details about the other forum(s) must be included.
+If other forum(s) are used, details about them **MUST** be included.

 ## Report Intakes